-Update your front door, windows, siding and roofing to give your house an attention-grabbing makeover.
+Update your tired old front door to give your house more curb appeal.

 The saying “you don’t get a second chance to make a first impression” rings true for your home, too.

 Replacing your entry door is one of the top ways to increase the value of your home.
-You can recoup up to 82% of the cost to replace a fiberglass front door, and a whopping 91% of the cost to replace a steel front door, according to the Remodeling 2016 Cost vs. Value Report.
+You can recoup up to 69% of the cost to replace a steel front door, according to the Remodeling 2020 Cost vs. Value Report.

 Creating an entrance that wows is not only good for curb appeal, it also helps increase the value of your home.